THE CAMBODIAN WILDLIFE CLUB

 For the full impact and a big discount, sign up for a semester series and give your students a unique opportunity to build a real passion for nature.

-We are developing a selection of education-focused field expeditions to bring groups into wild landscapes across Cambodia.
+We are developing a selection of education-focused field expeditions to bring student groups into wild landscapes across Cambodia.
 These programs will help bring people into closer contact with nature.
 On our Nature Discovery Expeditions, students study wildlife in its natural setting and learn about conservation from wildlife experts in many different fields, and complete special program activities and challenges.
 Contact us if you would like to arrange a expedition.